SillyTavern/SillyTavern/.github/readme.md

   5. Open a Command Prompt inside that folder by clicking in the 'Address Bar' at the top, typing `cmd`, and pressing Enter.
   6. Once the black box (Command Prompt) pops up, type ONE of the following into it and press Enter:

-* for Release Branch: `git clone https://github.com/SillyTavern/SillyTavern -b release`
+* for Release Branch: `git clone https://github.com/Kainatica/Kainatica -b release`
-* for Staging Branch: `git clone https://github.com/SillyTavern/SillyTavern -b staging`
+* for Staging Branch: `git clone https://github.com/Kainatica/Kainatica -b staging`

   7. Once everything is cloned, double-click `Start.bat` to make NodeJS install its requirements.
-  8. The server will then start, and SillyTavern will pop up in your browser.
+  8. The server will then start, and Kainatica will pop up in your browser.

 Installing via ZIP download (discouraged)

   1. Install [NodeJS](https://nodejs.org/en) (latest LTS version is recommended)
   2. Download the zip from this GitHub repo.
-(Get the `Source code (zip)` from [Releases](https://github.com/SillyTavern/SillyTavern/releases/latest))
+(Get the `Source code (zip)` from [Releases](https://github.com/Kainatica/Kainatica/releases/latest))
   3. Unzip it into a folder of your choice
   4. Run `Start.bat` by double-clicking or in a command line.
   5. Once the server has prepared everything for you, it will open a tab in your browser.